Skelly0/Publicia/documentation/Publicia Documentation.txt

 - Automatically handles truncation for storage efficiency
 - Provides better semantic understanding than previous embedding systems

-### Hybrid Search System
+### Hybrid Search System Details

-The bot combines multiple search techniques for optimal results:
+The core search mechanism combines multiple techniques:

-- Vector embeddings for semantic understanding (60% weight)
+-   **Vector Embeddings**: Uses Google's `models/text-embedding-004` for semantic understanding (default 60% weight in fusion).
+Embeddings are generated on *contextualized* chunks.
-- BM25 (Best Matching 25) for keyword-based matching (40% weight)
+-   **BM25 (Best Matching 25)**: Provides robust keyword-based matching (default 40% weight in fusion).
+Operates on the original chunk text.
-- Score-based fusion combines both approaches for better results
-- Handles follow-up queries with context-aware search
+-   **Score-Based Fusion**: Merges results from vector and BM25 searches using normalized, weighted scores for a comprehensive ranking.
+-   **Context-Aware Search**: Detects follow-up questions and automatically:
+    -   Enhances the query with relevant conversation history.
+    -   Generates a *context-aware embedding* for the enhanced query.
-- Caches search results for efficient handling of related queries
+-   **Search Result Caching**: Stores results from a query to efficiently provide additional, non-overlapping results for subsequent related queries (e.g., "tell me more").
-- Automatically enhances context-dependent queries with conversation history

 ### Dynamic Response Temperature